dvisionlab/Larvitar/README.md

 - `imageIo` import a dicom image in .nrrd format and build contiguous array for exporting data as volume
 - `imageLayers` provide support for multi-layer cornerstone fusion renderer
 - `imageLoading` initialize loader and custom loaders
-- `imageParsing` parse dicom files and return a cornestone data structure ready to be used for rendering
+- `imageParsing` parse dicom files and return a cornerstone data structure ready to be used for rendering
 - `imagePresets` provides default image CT presets and set functionality
 - `imageRendering` provides rendering functionalities
 - `imageReslice` provides reslice functionalities